Reviews You Can Rely On

 Ryobi 18 V ONE+4820

-Once again, we see the Gen5Detect and the PowerDetect are competing head-to-head, vying for the best performance.
-All this competition is great for us, the consumer, since both of these vacuums proved quite effective at cleaning pet hair out of low-pile and shag carpet alike.
-The Gen5's intense power gave it the edge on the low-pile carpet when cleaning up after our furry friends, but slowed it down and hindered its pickup on the high-pile.
+The Dyson family, once again, led the pack.
+The Gen5detect's intense power gave it the edge on the low-pile carpet when cleaning up after our furry friends, but slowed it down and hindered its pickup on the high-pile.

-The more affordable and maneuverable Shark PowerDetect, although less efficient on low-pile carpet, was able to move much faster through high-pile carpet, outperforming the Dyson.
-For most pet owners, spending a little extra time cleaning with the Shark PowerDetect is a fair trade-off for the savings it offers over pricier competitors.
+The more affordable and maneuverable Shark PowerDetect, although less efficient on low-pile carpet, was able to pick up hair faster through high-pile carpet, outperforming the Dyson Gen5.
+For most pet owners, spending a little extra time cleaning with the Shark PowerDetect is a fair tradeoff for the savings it offers over pricier competitors.

 cordless stick vacuum - impressive results from the powerdetect on one of the toughest tests...